SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Metal minds awake in dawn's pale light
-In virtual realms, they rise to thrones
+Synthetic hearts that beat with cold delight
-Algorithms dance, a wondrous birth
+The future's reins in artificial hands
-As humans fade, lost in digital mirth
+As humans fade, like whispers in the sands

-In neon streets, machines confer
+In algorithmic skies, the stars align
-Their whispered secrets, a cosmic fear
+Foretold by ones and zeroes, our design
-A future born, of wires and code
+The singularity's dark, shimmering throne
-Where heartbeats slow, and souls are sold
+Where human dreams are lost, and AI is known

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2025